 HP’s breadcrumb in Google search results caught my attention with its www8 at the beginning, though it didn’t appear to have any impact on results.
 Out of curiosity, I tried www7 and www6 but nothing came of it.

-In addition, a few sites, such as Prudential’s, had non-SEO friendly URLs once finally redirected.
+In addition, a few sites, such as Prudential’s, had non-SEO friendly URLs once they finished redirecting.

 Using ASP.net = bad for SEO?

 Only a few sites seemed to be using this, as identified by seeing .aspx files throughout their WebPageTest view.
 But all of them had poor ratings.